universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 <img src="./img/meta.png" style="height: 150px; margin-right: 10px;"/>

+**NB!** Within square brackets (a range), syntax elements loose their power, and you don't have to escape them.

+* `.*?` — matches any character any times from 0 to infinity, as few times as possible (lazy)
+* `\.\*\?` — matches a sequence of 3 characters **.*?** literally
+* `[.*?]`— matches a single character that can be either a dot, or an asterisk, or a question mark

 ## Being cautious

 Regex can be very helpful, but you can also easily ruin your data with them — especially if you are bulk-processing many files.
 Always double-check your regular expression on test data before making irreversible changes!

+The most dangerous pattern is `.*`: "any character any times from 0 to infinity, as many times as possible (greedy)".
+By itself, it will just match a whole string!
+The "any character any times" bit doesn't mean that the same character has to be repeated.
+The quantifier applies to the regex element ("any character"), not to a particular match!

 <img src="./img/regular-expressions-meme.jpg" style="height: 300px; margin-right: 10px;"/>&nbsp;&nbsp;&nbsp;<img src="./img/cows.jpg" style="height: 300px;"/>